mbuech00/pymbe/README.md

 Once these requirements are satisfied, PyMBE (located in `$PYMBEPATH`) is simply invoked by the following command:

 ```
-mpiexec -np N $PYMBE_PATH/src/main.py
+mpiexec -np N $PYMBEPATH/src/main.py
 ```

 with an input file `input` placed within the same directory.
 See the [examples](examples/) section for a range of example inputs.\
-Restart files are automatically generated unless otherwise requested in a dedicated directory `rst` within `$SUBMIT_DIR`, which is deleted in case of successful termination of PyMBE.
+Restart files are automatically generated unless otherwise requested in a dedicated directory `rst` within `$SUBMITDIR`, which is deleted in case of successful termination of PyMBE.
-The output and results of a calculation are stored in a dedicated directory `output` within `$SUBMIT_DIR`.
+The output and results of a calculation are stored in a dedicated directory `output` within `$SUBMITDIR`.

 Documentation
 -------------